Checkpoint Alpha: Grenzübergangsstelle Marienborn

 From 1950 onwards, the ‘Grenztruppen der DDR‘ carried out the border control on the eastern side of the checkpoint.
 The Soviets however handled Allied military traffic.
 Due to the increasing tensions between the Western Allies and the Soviets during the Cold War, the border crossing was extensively expanded and security was tightened in the following years.
 The Western Allies kept control over their checkpoint on the western side, with small garrisons of French, British and American troops stationed in Helmstedt.

 The original checkpoint was eventually regarded too unsafe to operate efficiently.
 In 1973, the DDR erected a new control point on a 35ha field situated on a hill near Marienborn.
 It was situated about 1.5 km east of the old buildings.
-The control point was staffed with up to 1.000 passport control, customs and border police employees.
-The buildings were linked with an underground tunnel system through which military or police units could reach the control point quickly and in secrecy.
+The control point was staffed with up to a thousand passport control, customs, and border police employees.
+The buildings were linked with an underground tunnel system, through which military or police units could reach the control point quickly and in secrecy.
 I visited ‘Checkpoint Alpha’ or the ‘Grenzübergangsstelle Marienborn’ in 2008.